Exoenzyme: Function

 In bacteria and fungi, exoenzymes play an integral role in allowing the organisms to effectively interact with their environment.
 Many bacteria use digestive enzymes to break down nutrients in their surroundings.
 Once digested, these nutrients enter the bacterium, where they are used to power cellular pathways with help from endoenzymes.

 Many exoenzymes are also used as virulence factors.
 Pathogens, both bacterial and fungal, can use exoenzymes as a primary mechanism with which to cause disease.
 The metabolic activity of the exoenzymes allows the bacterium to invade host organisms by breaking down the host cells' defensive outer layers or by necrotizing body tissues of larger organisms.
 Many gram-negative bacteria have injectisomes, or flagella-like projections, to directly deliver the virulent exoenzyme into the host cell using a type three secretion system.
-With either process, pathogens can attack the host cell's structure and function, as well as its nucleic DNA.
+With either process, pathogens can attack the host cell's structure and function, as well as its nuclear DNA.

 In eukaryotic cells, exoenzymes are manufactured like any other enzyme via protein synthesis, and are transported via the secretory pathway.
 After moving through the rough endoplasmic reticulum, they are processed through the Golgi apparatus, where they are packaged in vesicles and released out of the cell.
 In humans, a majority of such exoenzymes can be found in the digestive system and are used for metabolic breakdown of macronutrients via hydrolysis.
 Breakdown of these nutrients allows for their incorporation into other metabolic pathways.